 You don’t need a Magic Band, but the extra convenience is enough that I think it’s worth getting them.

 Otherwise, you’re have to constantly be getting out your PhotoPass card or worrying about who has the PhotoPass card and whether you forgot to get it back from them before you split up and went in difference directions because Avatar Flight of Passage makes them motion sick, or whatever.

-Of course this is all a “moo point” (ooh, an even better reference) if you’re staying on Disney property, because you’ll automatically get a Magic Band.
+Of course this is all a “moo point” (for you Friends fans) if you’re staying on Disney property, because you’ll automatically get a Magic Band.

 If you’re not staying on Disney property, then yeah, I would either go digging around in your drawers hunting for the Magic Bands from your last trip (like I am currently doing) or go ahead and spring for buying new ones.
 They’re kind of fun anyway, and you can think of them as a souvenir.

 Minnie Mouse Bow MagicBand 2.0 – Link it LaterMagicBand 2.0 – Link It Later – BelleMagicBand 2.0 – Link It Later Magic Band (Pink)Sorcerer Mickey Mouse MagicBand – FantasiaMagicBand Monsters University

 If you choose not to purchase Magic Bands, I would recommend taking a digital photo of the code on your PhotoPass cards as soon as you receive them, just in case they get lost.